Skip to main content

 • “The grind can be a bit too much for some, given that it's a single-player game where you can obtain everything without any in-app purchases.
 You either deal with the grind or find some workaround if you're busy or just want to progress with the story (like me) without semi-AFK grinding all the time.”

-• “The fact that there are no microtransactions in the game, yet it still manages to have relevant mechanics and captivating quests, is just perfect.”
+• “The fact that there are no microtransactions in the game, but it still manages to have relevant mechanics and captivating quests is just perfect.”

 • emotional

-Players find the emotional aspect of the game compelling, as the introductory story effectively engages them with the protagonist's plight, featuring themes of loss, resurrection, and subjugation that evoke a strong connection to the character's journey.
+Players find the emotional aspect of the game compelling, as the introductory story effectively engages them by depicting a tragic narrative of a fallen kingdom, personal betrayal, and a dark resurrection under a necromancer's control.
+This setup fosters a strong connection to the character and their plight.

 • “The intro story made me feel engaged with this character by setting up a falling kingdom in which I get murdered, followed by resurrection and subjugation to a necromancer.”